fluss-rd/fluss/README.md

 yarn install
 ```

-## Execute the installed projects
+## Run the projects in dev mode

-To run the user project run:
+To execute the user project run:

 ```
 yarn dev:user
 ```

-To run the admin project run:
+To execute the admin project run:

 ```
 yarn dev:admin
 ```

-Open [http://localhost:3001](http://localhost:3001) or [http://localhost:3002](http://localhost:3002) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) or [http://localhost:3002](http://localhost:3002) with your browser to see the project/s running.

 ## Commands

-The complete list of custom yarn commands in the package are:
+The following are is the list of custom yarn commands in the package:

 |Command|Description|
 |-|-|